cfsworkload/MobileWL/README.md

 ## Build a MobileFirst container

-IBM Mobile First is a starter container for quick set up of the MobileFirst server needed to begin mobile-app connectivity.
+The ibm-mobilefirst-starter container image includes the settings for quick set up of the MobileFirst server needed to begin mobile-app connectivity.
 Before you begin, make sure that you have an available public IP address.

 1. From the Bluemix Dashboard, click **Start Containers** to show a list of container images.